wnjuguna/udacity-IAC/README.md

-# Udacity Cloud Computing: Infrastructure as Code Project
+# Udacity Cloud Computing: Infrastructure As Code project
  This cloud formation template will deploy a webapp on the following infrastructure:
  - VPC
  - s3 read-only IAM role